 There is little doubt that, for Hobbes, to make oneself the owner of another’s actions implies to take them upon oneself or accept responsibility for them.
-This means that authorisation allows us to identify who is responsible for the action.
+This means that authorization allows us to identify who is responsible for the action.
 This is no minor matter.
 Certainty about ownership of actions is a necessary condition for the development of trustworthy relationships.
 This is because it is integral to how contracts are made to work: the state must be known to compel ownership of actions, so that no one may simply disown actions correctly attributable to one on the basis of actions performed by others when consequences following from them are unfavourable.
 Should disowning be an ever-present possibility, trust sustaining contractual arrangements – and civility itself – would be at risk.
 This is a risk greatly diminished, but never fully eliminated, in the civil condition.
 For as societies grow more complex, such a risk – which was paramount in nature – re-emerges to the extent that demands for surrogate forms of agency increase.
 These inevitably raise concerns of ‘identity, intentionality, accountability, transparency and reciprocity’ (Agnew 1986, 202), which must be assuaged by sturdy mechanisms for establishing and externally enforcing the ownership of words and actions: what may be considered an individual’s own, and what must be considered another’s.
 Even where these mechanisms are known to exist, however, one must make sure to take responsibility for one’s own part in availing oneself of them, by, for instance, inspecting the signs of authority before entering any transactions.
-For, as Hobbes gloomily warns, if the actor is unauthorised, or acts beyond his authority, there can be no distribution of responsibility to another, so ‘he that maketh a Covenant with the Actor, or Representer, not knowing the authority he hath, doth it at his own perill.’
-(Malcolm 2012, 246).
+For, as Hobbes gloomily warns, if the actor is unauthorized, or acts beyond his authority, there can be no distribution of responsibility to another, so ‘he that maketh a Covenant with the Actor, or Representer, not knowing the authority he hath, doth it at his own perill’ (Malcolm 2012, 246; 1651, 81).

 While Hobbes is keen to stress that ownership of an action entails responsibility for that action, in the passage cited he quickly moves back from the understanding of ownership as owning up, or taking responsibility, to possessing simpliciter.
 The shift occurs through an extended analogy between ownership and authorship.
-An owner is she who owns ‘goods and possessions’, Hobbes tells us, ‘an Author’ is she who owns actions (Malcolm 2012, 244).
-Owning things, Hobbes tells us, presupposes having a ‘Right of possession’, just as owning actions implies ‘the Right of doing any action’, also called ‘AUTHORITY’ (Malcolm 2012, 244).
+An owner is she who owns ‘goods and possessions’, Hobbes tells us, and ‘an Author’ is she who owns actions (Malcolm 2012, 244; 1651, 81).
+Owning things, Hobbes tells us, presupposes having a ‘Right of possession’, just as owning actions implies ‘the Right of doing any action’, also called ‘AUTHORITY’ (Malcolm 2012, 244; 1651, 81).